The Hardcore Holidayoff

 She begins looking through barrels of ale, whole wheels of cheese, and other delicacies before focusing in on a small cup of tea in the back.
 How very like Chaos to put something he views as pure as the standout among a den of drink and revelry.

 Order takes the mug, probably formed and glazed by the hands of The High Overlord himself, and wonders for only a moment if he made this so carefully and lovingly with the understanding that it would have to be destroyed in order to break its seal.
 Like all the other seals of his she’s found, it’s completely defenseless, but it’s also rather precious, which is perhaps the greatest defense against creatures like him.
-The steaming tea, she smells, is unmistakably a mild white: her favorite variety these days – he knew it would be her to be here, and that’s only fair considering he knew who he would be kidnapping.
+The steaming tea, she smells, is unmistakably a mild white: her favorite variety these days – he knew it would be her to get here, and that’s only fair considering he knew who he would be kidnapping.

 With a gentle appreciation for his manners, she crushes the little mug in her hands, spilling the fragrant tea across her hands and forearms.